nuxeo/doc.nuxeo.com-content/src/nxdoc/rest-api/how-to-upload-a-file-in-nuxeo-platform-using-rest-api-batch-processing-endpoint.md

 ### {{> anchor 'uploadingchunkioutof5'}}Uploading Chunk i out of 5

 This step will be repeated 5 times, one for each chunk.
-Let's just start with <i> = 0.
+Let's just start with &lt;i&gt; = 0.

 ```
 POST /api/v1/upload/<myBatchId>/0